Gilman Lika: Return to Tirana

 On 6 July 2015, Lika returned to Tirana after three seasons absence, signing a one-year contract.
 Before the transfer, the media's started to speculating that Lika will not move to Tirana if the capital club will not pay more than half of the €30,000 debt that the club had not paid during the last time that Lika was part of Tirana.
 During his presentation in Thursday, Lika said that "Tirana is his second home after Shkodra", by adding that "with this return, he felt like he's returning home".

 He made his return debut in the season away opener, scoring in a 2–1 win over newly promoted side Tërbuni Pukë.
 He scored his second of the season against the same opponents later on 7 November, giving the team its second consecutive league win.
 Lika finished his return season by making 33 league appearances, in addition 5 cup matches, scoring 3 times, including 1 in cup, as Tirana finished the season in the 5th position, remaining out of European competitions for the fourth consecutive year, collecting 53 points, 18 less the last season.

 On 17 July 2016, he was included in team's summer training camp in Zlatibor, Slovenia, but was forced to return early in Albania due to an injury.
 On 24 May of the following year, Lika requested not to play in the final matchday against his boyhood club Vllaznia, stating that he was not going to put Vllaznia in danger, who risked relegation along with Tirana.
 He became the third player to do so after Elis Bakaj and Endrit Vrapi, who both refused to play against Tirana.
 His request was accepted by club president Refik Halili.
 Tirana didn't go more than a goalless draw and was eventually relegated to Albanian First Division for the first time in history, leaving Vllaznia as the only club never to be relegated.

-On 31 May, in the Albanian Cup final against Skënderbeu Korçë, Lika played the whole match as Tirana won 3–1 at extra-time after the regular time ended in a 1–1, winning the 16th Albanian Cup in history, 5th in Lika's career, becoming the most successful club.
+On 31 May, in the Albanian Cup final against Skënderbeu Korçë, Lika played the whole match as Tirana won 3–1 in extra time after the regular time ended in a 1–1, winning the 16th Albanian Cup in history, 5th in Lika's career, becoming the most successful club.
 Following the end of season, Lika's contract ended, and he decided not to extend it.